This site is full of FREE ebooks - Project Gutenberg Australia

 yourself a giver, are but a witness.

-no weight of gratitude, lest you lay a yoke upon yourself and upon him
+assume no weight of gratitude, lest you lay a yoke upon yourself

 Rather rise together with the giver on his gifts as on wings;